 HLA-DPB belongs to the HLA class II beta chain paralogues.
 This class II molecule is a heterodimer consisting of an alpha (DPA) and a beta chain (DPB), both anchored in the membrane.
 It plays a central role in the immune system by presenting peptides derived from extracellular proteins.
 Class II molecules are expressed in antigen presenting cells (APC: B lymphocytes, dendritic cells, macrophages).
 The beta chain is approximately 26-28 kDa and its gene contains 6 exons.
 Exon one encodes the leader peptide, exons 2 and 3 encode the two extracellular domains, exon 4 encodes the transmembrane domain and exon 5 encodes the cytoplasmic tail.
 Within the DP molecule both the alpha chain and the beta chain contain the polymorphisms specifying the peptide binding specificities, resulting in up to 4 different molecules. [provided by RefSeq, Jul 2008]

 GeneCards Summary for HLA-DPB1 Gene

 HLA-DPB1 (Major Histocompatibility Complex, Class II, DP Beta 1) is a Protein Coding gene.
 Diseases associated with HLA-DPB1 include Chronic Beryllium Disease and Wegener Granulomatosis.
-Among its related pathways are Tuberculosis and Allograft rejection.
+Among its related pathways are Hematopoietic cell lineage and Allograft rejection.
 GO annotations related to this gene include peptide antigen binding.
 An important paralog of this gene is HLA-DQB1.

 UniProtKB/Swiss-Prot for HLA-DPB1 Gene